 Director and CEO

-Head of Marketing and Business Development
+Head of Programs and Development

 Head of Operations

 Tara’s love of Fringe started in Edinburgh, where she spent 5 years before heading to London to live for another 5.
 It’s been a lifelong dream to work at the Fringe and she’s now Head of Operations – and loving it!